Interstate Professional-Licensing’s IMpact in Nevada

-Before we sent out a Survey, with content with which our chapter’s members may or may not be familiar, we wanted to provide an opportunity for our members to learn – through facilitation of an interactive, online Meeting – where we could present IMpact: its nature, history (thus far), challenges, benefits, etc and then have a Q&A Session.
-You may view this meeting in its entirety, below:
+Before we sent out our Survey in March of 2023, including content and critical-thinking-processes with which our chapter’s members may or may not be familiar, we wanted to provide an opportunity for our members to learn further and in a different medium – through facilitation of an interactive, online Meeting – where we could present IMpact: its nature, history (thus far), challenges, benefits, etc. and then have a Q&A Session.
+This meeting is available in its entirety, below:

 Step 2: Survey & Collect

-And, then – with the information you had: we asked you to complete the Survey, via a Constant Contact email-invitation using your AMTA Member Email Address.
+And, then – with the best, most-current, and most-accurate information our members had: we asked them to complete the Survey, via a Constant Contact email-invitation using their AMTA Member Email Addresses.
 The Survey was open to all AMTA Nevada Chapter Members for 7 Days.

 Step 3: Communicate & Publish

-Through Public Comment, the chapter’s support of our members’ surveyed-Opinions and the unique Results of the Survey have been published within a Letter to the Nevada State Board of Massage Therapy, at their Regular Meeting and a Letter to the Nevada Senate Committee on Commerce and Labor on March 22, 2023, a Letter to the Nevada Assembly Committee on Commerce and Labor on May 15, 2023, and a Letter to Nevada Governor Joe Lombardo on June 6, 2023:
+Through Public Comment, the chapter’s support of our members’ surveyed-Opinions and the unique Results of the Survey have been published within a Letter to the Nevada State Board of Massage Therapy at their Regular Meeting, a Letter to the Nevada Senate Committee on Commerce and Labor on March 22, 2023, a Letter to the Nevada Assembly Committee on Commerce and Labor on May 15, 2023, and a Letter to Nevada Governor Joe Lombardo on June 6, 2023:

-- Your answers to Multiple-Choice Answers on the Survey are submitted in aggregate;
+- The answers to the Multiple-Choice Answers on the Survey were submitted in aggregate;

-- Your answers to Text-Required Answers are submitted Anonymously.
+- The answers to the Text-Required Answers were submitted Anonymously.

-If you ever want to write your own Letter to the NSBMT et al, the AMTA-NV Chapter Government Relations Committee can assist you with that, too.
+If Nevada Chapter Members ever want to write their own Letters to the NSBMT et al, the AMTA-NV Chapter Government Relations Committee can assist with that, too.

 The intent of this whole process is to empower our Members’ voices through action – drafting and submitting a Letter to the NSBMT is the most efficient way to have an impact, from one organization (that’s US!) to another (the NSBMT et al).